Dec 10, 2024

 As your Shopify store grows, you'll come across a variety of metrics that help you understand how your business is performing.
 One key metric is the Average Order Value (AOV).
 For Shopify merchants, AOV provides insights into customers' buying behavior and the effectiveness of pricing strategies.

-But what exactly is average order value, and why is it important?
+But what exactly is average order value?

 In this post, we'll explore what AOV means, how to calculate it, and how you can use this metric to your advantage.